HTMLToolkit/HTMLPlayer/README.md

 ## HTMLPlayer v2
 - [ ] 🔺 Make top bar of MainContent separate and floating and  persistent and not a part of the Song Lists
-- [ ] make song name in player controls scroll and/or maybe wrap
 - [ ] Pitch/Tempo Control (settings)
 - [ ] slow down/speed up tracks without changing pitch (DJ style 😎)
 - [ ] responsive design for mobile/smaller devices